-Sunlight-driven photosynthesis is the energy source of all green plants.
 The invention and development of FELs has opened a fantastic new window into fundamental research.
-The extremely short duration pulses from a FEL, only 30 femtoseconds in length (one femtosecond is one millionth of a nanosec!) allow a movie to made of fundamental molecular processes as they occur.
+The extremely short duration pulses from a FEL, only 30 femtoseconds in length (one femtosecond is one millionth of a nanosec!) allow a movie to be made of fundamental molecular processes as they occur.

+Sunlight-driven photosynthesis is the energy source of all green plants.
 The Linac Coherent Light Source (LCLS) at Stanford University produced a "molecular movie" of a bacterial molecular complex that catalyses photosynthesis as it splits water into hydrogen and oxygen.
 A deeper understanding of photosynthesis could aid the development of better solar cells and might advance the quest for artificial photosynthesis.